Ly0n/awesome-robotic-tooling/README.md

 [gitlab-runner](https://gitlab.com/gitlab-org/gitlab-runner) -  runs tests and sends the results to GitLab [colcon-core](https://github.com/colcon/colcon-core) - command line tool to improve the workflow of building, testing and using multiple software packages
 [gitlab-release](https://gitlab.com/alelec/gitlab-release) - Simple python3 script to upload files (from ci) to the current projects release (tag)
+(clang)[https://github.com/llvm-mirror/clang] -  This is a compiler front-end for the C family of languages (C, C++, Objective-C, and Objective-C++) which is built as part of the LLVM compiler infrastructure project

 ## Hardware
 [HRIM](https://github.com/AcutronicRobotics/HRIM) - An information model for robot hardware